ibexa/documentation-user/docs/content_management/content_model.md

 As a consequence, all content items of the same content type share the same set of fields, but their field values are different.

 For example, you need to store book information.
-You create a new content type called "Book" and add to it fields such as Title, Author, Genre, ISBN, etc.
+You create a new content type called "Book" and add to it fields, for example, Title, Author, Genre, or ISBN.
 Next, based on this content type, you can create any number of content items.
 You can then fill the empty fields with the information about each specific book: